Have you ever been sick, or caring for someone and needed some some extra help?

 Try to provide as much normality as possible in their day by keeping them busy, as appropriate of course.

-This provides a way for even little ones to feel somewhat in control, despite the circumstances.
+This provides a way for even little ones to feel somewhat in control, despite the drastic changed schedules and even living circumstances.

 Here is my son, daughter-in-law and grand daughter getting ready to come home from the hospital.